 Find out what your competitors are selling, can you do it better?
-If you cannot find a product similar to your idea than it might be the case that competitors abandoned the market or that it’s not profitable.
+If you cannot find a product similar to your idea that might mean that competitors abandoned the market or that it’s not profitable.
 Be careful, this might make the validation process much harder.

 Also, ask yourself; would I pay for this?
-If the answer is no than you should probably go back to the drawing board.
+If the answer is no then you should probably go back to the drawing board.

 Validating your idea

 Validating your idea is a critical step to take to avoid wasting time and money building a product nobody wants.